 Museum of the History of Science

-Science, art, celebrity and nostalgia come together at this fascinating museum, where the exhibits include everything from a blackboard...
+Science, art, celebrity and nostalgia come together at this fascinating museum, where exhibits include everything from an extensive...

 Oxford's Bodleian Library is one of the oldest public libraries in the world and quite possibly the most impressive one you'll ever see....